Preventing mother-to-child transmission of HIV in late pregnancy.

 Medications that rapidly decrease viral load could play an important role in the global goal to eliminate mother-to-child transmission of HIV.
 The project, implemented in South Africa and Uganda, aims to establish high-quality evidence and operational guidance for the use of dolutegravir (DTG) in late pregnancy.
 It involves a multi-centre trial of 250 HIV-infected women starting combination antiretroviral therapy in late pregnancy.

 “Mother-to-child transmission of HIV is preventable, and we have a duty to ensure the burden of HIV is not handed down across generations.
 More than 100,000 babies acquired HIV last year worldwide.
 We have both a moral imperative to make new treatments available and affordable, and an ethical imperative to ensure these treatments are supported by robust evidence for safety and efficacy.
 As this evidence is gathered, we will work closely with international agencies involved in enlarging access and developing clinical guidelines in order to ensure that this research translates into real benefit for such a vulnerable population.”

 Progress so far

-The DolPHIN2 pregnancy study started enrolling participants in January 2018.
-This study recruits women initiating antiretroviral therapy (ART) in late pregnancy (28 – 36 weeks) in South Africa and Uganda.
-A qualitative research study is also being conducted which aims to identify potential barriers to the implementation of DTG for use in late-presenting pregnant women.
-The project is on track to meet targets with initial results expected in the last quarter of 2018.
+In parallel, a qualitative research study aims to identify barriers to the implementation of DTG for use in late-presenting pregnant women.
+The project is on track to meet targets with initial results expected in mid-2019.